rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

     partition_7_hits_1_query.mol2

-For the functional group matching, we recommend using a threshold of 1.3 angstrom or less, since 1.5 angstrom constitutes the typical length of an atomic bond.
+For the functional group matching, we recommend using a threshold of 1.3 angstroms or less, since 1.5 angstrom constitutes the typical length of an atomic bond.

 ```python